Enjaz App

 What Are The Key Features?

-Direct money transfers to global banks and operators via Enjaz Easy, Western Union, and Transfast.
+Direct transfers via Enjaz Easy, Western Union, and Transfast.

 How much does it cost?